Steve Irwin inspires Shawnee fire crews rescuing deer from window well

 To her surprise, the racket came from a young deer that had fallen into a deep window well at her home.
 A video clip from the Shawnee Fire Department shows the deer, which was likely scared, crying loudly.

 “I wouldn’t want to fall down there.
-I’m surprised it didn’t break a leg,” Diane Meyers, who owns that home in Shawnee, told FOX4.
+I’m surprised it didn’t break a leg,” Diane Meyers, who owns that home in Shawnee, told WDAF-TV.

 Meyers said she fears the deer had been there all day long.
 Neighbors told her they’d spotted a mother deer roaming near the house.
 Meyers said she thought the noise was coming from something electronic.